 On August 26, 2014, he was officially listed to receive a double arm transplant in Boston, from Brigham and Women’s Hospital.
 On August 18, 2016, Sgt.
 Peck received some good news that they had received a donor.
 After a sixteen-hour surgery, with two identical surgical teams each working on one arm, Sgt.
 Peck was the second military member to receive an upper bilateral transplant.
 Sgt.
 Peck and his wife, Jessica, have been at Walter Reed National Military Medical Center where Sgt.
 Peck endured often grueling daily physical and occupational therapy.

 Today, Sgt.
-Peck is a much sought-after inspirational speaker, sharing his story of hope, and overcoming nearly insurmountable injuries with audiences—from corporations to high schools and non-profit organization.
-He also encourages every American to become and organ donor, as well as reaching out a helping hand to help others.
-He’s also co-authors of the upcoming book, “Rebuilding Sergeant Peck: How I Put Body and Soul Back Together After Afghanistan (Skyhorse Publishing April 2019).
+Peck is a much sought-after inspirational speaker, sharing his hopeful story of overcoming nearly insurmountable injuries with audiences from corporations to high schools and non-profits.
+He also encourages every American to become and organ donor and to be a helpful hand to others.
+John co-authored “Rebuilding Sergeant Peck: How I Put Body and Soul Back Together After Afghanistan" (Skyhorse, April 2019).